 The Internet of Things in the CRE Industry research report from the Deloitte Center for Financial Services describes how IoT goes far beyond motion-sensor lighting.
 Building management systems use IoT to increase the efficiency of building performance while gathering sensor-generated data to enhance the tenant experience and improve the financial performance of commercial real estate investments.

 Sensors can potentially turn any object into a source of information that property managers and investors can use to differentiate services and property.
 Data passes through each stage of an information value loop – acting, creating, communicating, aggregating, and analyzing – with AI and augmented intelligence technologies used to enable automated action or influencing human decisions for both the landlord and the tenant.

 Investors and tenants in all types of commercial real estate – office, retail, industrial, and multifamily – are benefiting from AI, IoT, as well as machine learning.
 Building owners and properties that keep pace with today’s constantly changing property technologies will continue to add value, while outdated properties may quickly become obsolete.

 The IoT report from Deloitte also notes that commercial real estate investors who apply enhanced tracking and monitoring at a building and portfolio level, along with portfolio analytics, are able to lower asset risk and enhance portfolio management capabilities.

 For example, by tracking the flow of people throughout a property (while respecting privacy rights), ownership can gain a better understanding of behavior and space usage patterns.
-This data can then be used to identify excess capacity during all day-parts, resulting in greater portfolio visibility and improved portfolio management.
+One can then use this data to identify excess capacity during all day-parts, which can result in greater portfolio visibility and improved portfolio management.

 IoT infrastructure offers common benefits to all property types, including lower operating costs such as reduced energy consumption, improved health and productivity benefits for occupiers and guests, and better security through real-time surveillance and immediate emergency response systems.